BesLogic/sails-mysql-atomic/README.md

 > Rollbacks the transaction manually and return the promise that gets resolved if the rollback is successful, otherwise the promise is rejected.

 `.after -> Promise`
 > A global promise of the transaction.
-If the transaction is committed, this promise will be resolved.
+If the transaction is committed, this promise will be resolved with the data passed in the `transaction.commit(...)` or returned in the transaction promise chain.
 If it has been rollbacked, this promise is rejected.

 `.forModel(SailsModel) -> SailsModel`
 > This connects the opened transaction to the sails model to prepare the query for the transaction